 Colonel Johnson's awards include the Legion of Merit and the Bronze Star.
 His authorized badges include the Afghanistan Combat Service Badge, Joint Chiefs of Staff Identification Badge and the Drill Sergeant Identification Badge.

-Colonel Johnson and his wife of 35 years, the former Melony Hale, have three children Ben, Michelle and Becky.
-Daughter-In-Law Stacy, Son-In-Law Brad and Grand-Daughters Tempi and Selah.
+Colonel Johnson and his wife of 38 years, the former Melony Hale, have three children Ben, Michelle and Becky.
+Daughter-In-Law Stacy, Son-In-Law Brad, Grandchildren: Tempi, Selah & Brentley.

 Sergeant First Class Roger E. Cole, Jr (Ret) has two grown children, Michael 24 and Kendra 22.
 He and his wife, Shirley Ziser, are currently raising three children, Jenna and Jasmine 13 and Tyler 6.
 He has an Associate’s Degree in General Studies from Central Texas Community College and is currently attending the University of Phoenix on line for his Bachelor’s Degree in Business Management.